mkleehammer/baseview/README.md

 > and `SchemaCache`, but I'll try to factor these out.
 I've extracted this for my own benefit
 > but you might find it useful.

-The base class is **BaseView** which can be used for any view.  **BaseModalView** provides additional functionality for working with Bootstrap 3 modals.

-**TableView** provides a wrapper around HTML tables.
-It stores its data as an array of Javascript objects and dynamically populates the table.
+## Child View Clean Up

+"Zombies" are a common issue in Backbone.
+You can find lots of articles on it and even frameworks like Marionette and Layout to eliminate them.

+When a view is removed with `view.remove()`, it is cleaned up properly.
+Note that jQuery will handle removing all event handlers added for the `events` hash.
+Backbone event handlers, however, need to be removed so `stopListening` is called.

+When a view is removed indirectly because its DOM element was removed, via a parent render for example, the jQuery events are cleaned up but `view.remove()` is *not* called.

+To fix this, we hook into jQuery's clean up system and call a 'baseview-remove' event handler on each jQuery element.
+BaseView adds a handler for this event which calls `stopListening`.

+> The event handler cannot call `Backbone.View.remove()` since that function could have already
+> been called and triggered the DOM removal, leading to an infinite loop.

+Note that if you want to *temporarily* remove a view you should use `jQuery.detach`, not remove.  jQuery's event handler cleanup occurs when `$.remove` is called so all of your event handlers would be removed.
+You can use `Backbone.View.delegateEvents` to reconnect them, but any backbone events, such as collections listeners you added in initialize, will have been disconnected, along with anything you've done in `cleanUp` (below).

-## BaseView
+## Other Clean Up

-### cleanUp

-The most important functionality is hooking into jQuery's undocumented cleanup system to make sure that event handlers are cleaned up when a view's HTML element is destroyed.
-If you need custom clean up you may override the cleanUp method but you *must* call the original.

-> I need to make a new function `_cleanUp` and have *it* call `cleanUp`, eliminating the need
-> for subclasses to call `BaseView.cleanUp`.
-I'm not concerned with the difficulty in calling
-> a base class, but with the fact that it *will* be forgotten somewhere.
-Why wait for the bug?
+Since there are other resources you might want to clean up reliably, a `cleanUp` method has been added that is called when the view is removed from the DOM (via the child view clean up).

-### render
+## render

 A default render implementation is provided that will render a Handlebars template that is set using the `template` member.
-(If not provided the method does nothing.)
-By default the template context is the view itself, so you can use all variables assigned.
+(If `template` is not set, the default render method does nothing.)

+The default template context (the object passed to the template function) is the view itself.
-You can easily override this in two ways:

-You can reduce nesting by choosing a single attribute for the template by setting the `templateContext` to the name of the attribute:
+If you want a particular property to be passed instead, set its name as `templateContext`:

     templateContext: 'patient'

-If you need more control, override the `getTemplateContext` function and return a context object.
+For even more control, override the `getTemplateContext` method and return the object you want passed to the template.

-### init promises

-Often you have views that require one or more asynchronous calls to complete before they are "initialized".
-The built-in view states are handy for displaying a loading message while one or more ajax calls complete.
-To make it easy to coordinate multiple asynchronous calls, this class allows addInitPromise to be called multiple times from initialize, in both subclasses and Cocktails mixins.
-If used, onInitPromisesResolved is called after all of the promises resolve and the default implementation sets the view state to normal.
-If any fail, onInitPromisesFailed is called.

-### view states
+## view states

 Often you need "loading" or "not found" style views and creating new classes for them can be a pain.
 Mingling them with your main view class can be messy however.
 BaseView